← orga.cat

 File compressor that supports the most common formats.

 It can open many formats, including ISO images.
 Years ago I used the shareware application WinRAR, which in my opinion still has a slightly better UI (the interface in 7-zip is basic but robust).
 The only other advantage of WinRAR is the possibility of compressing RAR files, but compressing files with open formats such as .7z or .tar.xz is nowadays preferred, and WinRAR cannot do that.
-7-zip by default adds a cascaded menu in the Explorer context menu for compressing and decompressing, and a separate menu for calculating hashes (all of them can be disabled and tuned in the preferences).
-Includes a command-line tool (7za.exe).
-There is a fork called 7-Zip-zstd which supports more formats, including Zstandard, Brotli, LZ4, Lizard, Fast LZMA2 and decompression of lzip.
+By default, 7-zip adds a cascaded menu in the Explorer context menu for compressing and decompressing files, and a separate menu for calculating hashes (all of them can be disabled and tuned in the preferences).
+Includes a command-line tool (7za.exe) and now can also decompress Zstandard files (.zst).
+There is a fork called 7-Zip-zstd which supports more formats, including compression and decompression of Zstandard, Brotli, LZ4, Lizard, Fast LZMA2 and decompression of lzip.

 ShareX